 BR program changes

 Effective May 1, 2017, the BR scale is changing:

 New BR scale highlights:

-- SGI uses a loss ratio calculation to calculate your BR assessment.
-It divides the amount SGI has paid in claims for at-fault collisions in the last 5 years by the amount of premium you’ve paid over those same 5 years.
-Prior to May 1, 2016, SGI caps each claim at no more than twice the premium paid for the year the loss occurred.
+- SGI uses a loss ratio calculation to determine your BR assessment.
+It divides the amount SGI has paid in claims for at-fault collisions in the last 5 years by the amount of premium you've paid over those same 5 years.
+For assessments completed prior to May 1, 2016, SGI capped each claim at no more than twice the premium paid for the year the loss occurred.
 SGI changed the claims cap to the lower of 3x the business's premium or $50,000 for all assessments effective May 1, 2016 and later.
 This change benefits customers with a small premium base, but with the addition of the $50,000 cap, now also benefits larger businesses.

-- The $50,000 cap will be indexed with the rate of inflation and will grow over time as claims costs increase.
+- The $50,000 cap is reviewed regularly in relation to the rate of inflation and will grow over time as claims costs increase.

 Capped claim example:

-- Small business - In this example, the 3 times the premium cap is applied since it is the smallest amount of the 2 caps resulting in a 60% loss ratio which corresponds to a 4% discount on the new proposed scale.
+- Small business - In this example, the 3 times the premium cap is applied since it is the smallest amount of the 2 caps resulting in a 60% loss ratio which corresponds to a -3% discount on the new scale.

-- Large business - In this example, the $50,000 cap is applied since it is the lower of the 2 cap amounts resulting in a 20% loss ratio which corresponds to an 8% discount on the new proposed scale.
+- Large business - In this example, the $50,000 cap is applied since it is the lower of the 2 cap amounts resulting in a 20% loss ratio which corresponds to an 12% discount on the new scale.

 Pro-rated discounts or surcharges: